-The Library makes every effort to deposit funds within the time allowed by the Utah Code.
-As a result of recommendations from previous audits, Salt Lake County Library started a pilot project consisting of 8 libraries of which Library Administration participated.
-This pilot project required each location be responsible for making their own bank deposit on a daily basis.
-As of May 15, 2014 this practice was implemented system-wide so now all deposits will be made within 3 days of receiving funds.
+As a result of recommendations from previous audits, Salt Lake County Library started a pilot project requiring locations to be responsible for making their own bank deposit on a daily basis.
+As of May 15, 2014 the practice was implemented system-wide and all deposits are made within 3 days of receiving funds.